 4.1.
 Attack model.
-The attack model considered here is the standard IND-CCA2 attack model for KEMs, plus a one-time bit flip at a uniform random position inside Alice's stored secret key.
-"One time" means that there is a time at which a bit flips-and then the bit stays flipped; the bit does not magically return to its previous value.
-The attacker can carry out any number of chosen-ciphertext queries to the original secret key before the bit flip and to the new secret key after the bit flip.
+The model considered here is the standard IND-CCA2 attack model for KEMs, plus a one-time bit flip at a uniform random position inside Alice's stored secret key.
+"One time" means that there is a time at which a bit flips-and then the bit stays flipped, not magically returning to its previous value.
+The attacker can carry out many chosen-ciphertext queries to the original secret key before the bit flip and to the new secret key after the bit flip.